TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 "Apply enemy prep to LLRP soldiers"

+"Allow heavy armor in free mode"
+"Allow heavy armor in all missions"
+"Allow helmet and NVG or Gas mask combo"
+"Ballance heavy armor and head gear distribution" - adjusts application percentages of the normally mutally exclusive options of heavy armor and the different headgear pieces, not nessesary if "Allow helmet and NVG or Gas mask combo" is on
+"Random CP subtype in free mode" - randomizes the CP subtype - PF types in middle Affrica, urban vs general camo types in Afghanistan
+"Random CP subtype in missions"
+"Allow missile combo with other weapons" - in the normal game soldiers with missiles only have SMGs, this allows them to have MGs, shotguns or assault rifles assigned to them.
+"Disable convert armor to sheild (if armor off)" - Where heavy armor is disabled (free mode by default) the normal game converts armor to sheilds in addition to the normal shield application, this often leads to it feeling like there's just too many.
+"Disable weapon restrictions in certain missions" - Missions 2, 12, 13, 16, 26, 31 prevent the application of shields, missiles, shotguns and mgs to the general CP enemy prep (though some may have custom enemy prep).
+"Enable Mg vs Shotgun variation" - In the default game the enemy prep config chooses randomly either MG or Shotguns which is applied for all CPs in the whole mission.
+This setting allows mixed MGs and Shotguns (but still with the enemy prep total) and also applies them per CP.
+"Balance small CPs" - adds limits and some randomisation to small cp/lrrps enemy prep application, best for the "Apply enemy prep to guard posts" and " to LRRP"

 Mother Base soldier tweaks:
 -----------------
 Weapon loadout - using fob equip grade and range

 Suits - same range as fob missions

+DD Head gear - Off,Use Equip Grade

 War Games - set mother base soldiers hostile with non-lethal or lethal weapons